Skip to content

 Warner Bros Discovery Board Set to Urge Shareholders (Image credit: Warner Bros.
 Discovery)

-Despite that, Warner Bros.
-Discovery’s board appears unconvinced.
-Advising shareholders to reject the bid would signal that directors believe the company’s long-term value is better served by remaining independent or pursuing alternative transactions.
-It would also raise the stakes for Paramount, which could still attempt to press forward with a hostile takeover if shareholders are persuaded by the higher cash price.
+Despite this, the board of directors at Warner Bros.
+Discovery seems to be unimpressed.
+If directors were to advise shareholders to reject the proposal, it would be a clear indication that they feel the long-term value of the firm would be better served by the company staying independent or by exploring other arrangements.
+It would also increase the stakes for Paramount, which might still try to go ahead with a hostile acquisition if shareholders are convinced by the greater cash offer.

-Neither Warner Bros.
-Discovery nor Paramount offered immediate public comment.
-A spokesperson for Warner Bros.
-Discovery declined to address the reports, while Paramount and Affinity Partners did not respond to requests for comment.
+When asked for an immediate public statement, neither Warner Bros.
+Discovery nor Paramount provided one.
+A representative from Warner Bros.
+Discovery refused to comment on the rumors, while representatives from Paramount and Affinity Partners did not reply to requests for comment.

-Beyond financial considerations, politics has also entered the equation.
-As part of his effort to secure support from the Trump administration, Ellison has reportedly made direct overtures to White House officials.
-According to the Wall Street Journal, Ellison traveled to Washington in recent days and told administration figures that he would make “sweeping changes” at CNN, the cable news network that has frequently drawn criticism from Donald Trump.
+Political issues have also been included in the equation, in addition to financial ones.
+Additionally, it has been claimed that Ellison has made direct approaches to people working in the White House as part of his efforts to obtain support from the Trump administration.
+According to the Wall Street Journal, Ellison made a trip to Washington in recent days and informed members of the administration that he would be implementing “sweeping changes” at CNN.
+CNN is a cable news network that has repeatedly been the target of criticism from Donald Trump.

 Post navigation